 It is perfectly understandable for someone to want to keep counselling to themselves However, I recommend advising that there is no reason to be reluctant about seeking treatment.
 If they are the kind of person who opens up to family and friends, they could benefit by sharing their feelings in a safe and welcoming environment.

-Please note that we always emphasize the confidentiality of our Employee and Student Assistance Programs (E/SAP) when speaking to employees, students, and, family members.
+Please note that we always emphasize the confidentiality of our Student Assistance Programs (SAP) when speaking to students, and, family members.

 Share about it